jankammerath/ServerlessSwift/README.md

 ## A note on Vapor

 The vapor integration curently uses the `AsyncHTTPClient` and thus the local loopback on the Lambda instance.
-Also Vapor does not seem to be initialized when the Lambda cold starts, but with every invocation of the Lambda.
-That still needs fixing and testing.
+Vapor is initialized when the Lambda container first starts making the cold start take around 800-900ms on a 128 MB arm64 container running Amazon Linux 2.
+There is no measurable performance impact on using the loopback adapter within the VaporProxy class that then sends the HTTP request to the vapor app running on port `8585``.

 ## Running locally